emmanuelmacharia/Shai1-Hulud-Scanner/docs/README.md

 ## 7. CI/CD Integration Example (GH Actions)
 You can integrate this scanner into your GitHub Actions workflow using `pnpm`.
+Copy all the files in this repo and maintain it in your project, then create a workflow

 `.github.workflows.security-scan.yaml`